mifi/lossless-cut/README.md

 For old shortcuts see here:
 https://github.com/mifi/lossless-cut/blob/41d6991c11b0a82b08344fd22a1ea094af217417/README.md#keyboard-shortcuts

+### Known issues
+- If you get an error when cutting any kind of file under Windows, please check your anti-virus.
+It might be blocking execution of ffmpeg, see https://github.com/mifi/lossless-cut/issues/18

 ## Development building / running

 This app is built using Electron.
 Make sure you have at least node v4 with npm 3.
 The app uses ffmpeg from PATH when developing.